THE CRYSTAL

 The matrix reveals the Crystal's two-layer internal architecture:

 Lattice (atom + enzyme + bridge): 4,392 particles, 1.8 MB, ~454K tokens.
 This is the structural vocabulary.
-It fits in a single LLM context window and should be permanently loaded for any reasoning task.
+It fits in a single model context and should be permanently loaded for any reasoning task.

 Flesh (article + deep): 648 particles, 4.7 MB, ~1,165K tokens.
 This is the reasoning content — synthesis essays, proofs, tutorials, manifestos.
 Retrieved on demand via cyberlink traversal.